-Simply put, periodontal disease is a chronic infection of the gum tissue, which causes inflammation, decay, and deterioration of both the teeth and gums.
-In a healthy mouth, plaque and bacteria are removed regularly with proper brushing and flossing, and during oral hygiene checkups and teeth cleanings.
+Gum therapy is designed to help resolve cases of gum disease.
+So, what is gum disease?
+Periodontal disease is a chronic infection of the gum tissue, which causes inflammation, decay, and deterioration of both the teeth and gums.
+In a healthy mouth, plaque and bacteria are removed regularly with proper brushing and flossing, and during oral hygiene checkups and cleanings.

+If bacteria isn't removed, plaque will begin to build up on your gums and around your teeth, eventually hardening into tartar (calculus).
 The bacteria in tartar then begins to infect and attack your gum tissue.
-In minor cases of gum disease (also called gingivitis), symptoms usually only include:
+In minor cases of gum disease (also called gingivitis), symptoms usually include:

 Gum therapy includes a number of different procedures.
 Here are some of the most common treatments for periodontal disease: